GiovanniPasq/DA-Faster-RCNN/README.md

 ## Test
 If you want to test the model load the new weights, set to 0 the number of iterations and rerun the same script used for the training.
 If the annotations are in PASCAL VOC use the ```PascalVOCDetectionEvaluator``` otherwise ```COCOEvaluator```

+## TO DO
+Consistency Regularization loss is currently not implemented, i'm working on to implement it.

 ## Related Work
 [DA-RetinaNet](https://github.com/fpv-iplab/DA-RetinaNet)<br>